A Detailed Overview of Decentralized Cloud Storage

 When you want to store an object on a DCS, first, every bit of data is automatically encrypted.
 Only you and those to whom you have granted access permission will be able to decrypt and access the data.
 Also, you will have the flexibility to revoke the access permission at any point in time.
 Without valid private keys and permissions, no one can see the data.
 Different DCS systems can use different encryption algorithms.

 Once the objects are encrypted, they are split into smaller pieces, and each piece is indistinguishable from other pieces.
 Each object splits into 80 pieces, and each piece is stored in separate nodes of different operators located in different geographies.
 Splitting of objects imparts strong security to your data.
-You don’t need to trust your DCS provider because they can’t see your data even if they want.
+You don’t need to trust your DCS provider because they cannot see your data even if they want.
 After all, it is all segregated into pieces.
 One has to reconstitute a minimum of 29 pieces to read your data, which is impossible without having the private keys and your access permissions.

 - Globally distributed